RubenMartinezSiso/UnityPinballGame/README.md

  Game Development

 # How to play?
-a: left flipper
-d: right flipper
-space: charge and shoot
+a: left flipper, d: right flipper, space: charge and shoot